History of the Analytical Art

 The majority of the Collective of Masters of Analytical Art had become

 respected artists and sculptors of the Soviet Union.
-Due to political repression,
+Due to political repressions,

-none of them was able to continue working as analytical artists (especially openly),
+none of them were able to continue working as analytical artists (especially openly),

 and Filonov's legacy or influence never appeared in their work.

-then on , down to our times, this has been an underground effort, done mainly
+then on, for many decades, this has been an underground effort, done mainly

 by two masters; first Pavel Zaltsman, who was Filonov's student, and then Yurii